 Folks around me used the IFE system, though I had a good novel and relaxed with that until I nodded off for the trip.

-– Terminal 4 unfortunately – was easy, with prompt baggage delivery and a relatively easy experience with HM Customs and Immigration.
+– Terminal 4 unfortunately – was easy, with prompt baggage delivery and a relatively easy experience with HM

 Beverage service began within fifteen minutes of departure and, again, the crew was both attentive and hospitable.
 A hot lunch was served – the choice was chicken tarragon or fish pie [I had the chicken] – and there was a second beverage service while lunch was served.
 After lunch, there were three additional juice/water services before a snack was served about an hour before arrival.
 The snack [sandwich, juice, water, fruit, etc] was tasty and, again, was accompanied by a beverage service.

 An ontime arrival at PHL

 [17:05] was met with ground traffic, slow baggage delivery, and an immigration experience that was, uniquely, Philadelphia.

 The experience was extremely pleasant and, in the future, I would rank BA